am-derrick/alx-system_engineering-devops/0x01-shell_permissions/README.md

-8-James_Bond grants no permission to th owner and owner group but grants all permission to other users 9-John_Doe grants the following permissions: -rwxr-x-wx 10-mirror_permissions sets mode permissions of file hello the same as olleh
+8-James_Bond grants no permission to th owner and owner group but grants all permission to other users 9-John_Doe grants the following permissions: -rwxr-x-wx 10-mirror_permissions sets mode permissions of file hello the same as olleh 12-directory_permissions makes a directory and grants permissions 751